smasonuk/falken-vector/README.md

 `available to agent` is the unique source set registered from tool searches. `cited in answer` is the subset referenced in the final text, and `uncited` is the difference. `search tool calls` counts outer `search_index` calls; `retrieval calls` can be higher because broad search may perform internal expansion retrievals. `introduced by query` counts the first query that introduced each source and appears when provenance is available under `--show-agent-tools`.

+When `read_index_source` or `read_index_document` is used, the audit also reports read-source overlap decisions and document-read counts, including whole document reads, range reads, parent-context reads, automatic promotion reads, and too-large skips when applicable.

 ### Agent document promotion

 `search_index` returns chunks, but it also reports document-level matches so the agent can see when many chunks are evidence from one file.
 For broad questions, small or dominant files may be promoted automatically: the agent reads the whole registered file and expands the same source number so final citations still point at `[source N]`.